kurator-dev/kurator/docs/proposals/rollout/rollout.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-The purpose of this proposal is to introduce a unified Continuous Delivery for Kurator that supports A/B, Blue Green, and Canary.The main objectives of this proposal are as follows:
+The purpose of this proposal is to introduce a unified Rollout for Kurator that supports A/B, Blue Green, and Canary.The main objectives of this proposal are as follows:

-Application Programming Interface (API): Design API to enable Uniform Continuous Delivery.
+Application Programming Interface (API): Design API to enable Uniform Rollout.
 Provide an API interface for defining configuration distribution rules for unified configuration distribution by extending the fields of application.

-Delivery Manager: The Delivery Manager is responsible for monitoring what is going on in the Application CRDs in the cluster and performing defined functions.
+Rollout Manager: The Rollout Manager is responsible for monitoring what is going on in the Application CRDs in the cluster and performing defined functions.

 By integrating these enhancements, Kurator will provide users with a powerful and streamlined solution for managing the task of implementing Unified Configuration Distribution and simplifying the overall operational process.

-#### User Stories (Optional)
+#### User Stories

 <!--
 Detail the things that people will be able to do if this KEP is implemented.